DWI

 Fort Worth DWI Lawyer

-Aggressive Defense for DWI Charges in Tarrant County, TX
+Aggressive DWI Defense in Tarrant County, TX

+In Tarrant County and around the Dallas-Fort Worth-Arlington metropolitan area in the great state of Texas, driving while under the influence (DWI) of drugs or alcohol is considered a criminal offense with serious ramifications.
 You can be accused of a DWI after having only a couple of drinks, and you may be arrested for a DWI even if your blood alcohol concentration (BAC) level is below the legal limit.
+Knowing the intricacies of the law and how tests are administered can be crucial in your defense strategy.

 If you are charged with a DWI, contact our Fort Worth DWI lawyer at the Law Office of Mark M. Childress today.
 We serve the Dallas-Fort Worth-Arlington metropolitan area and are prepared to go the distance in defense of your rights.
+Our team is dedicated to ensuring you understand every aspect of the process and what to expect at each stage.

 Dial (817) 497-8148 or complete an online form to get started on building your defense.